 First Priority of Greater Birmingham flourished for many years under the leadership of Board Chairmen Tommy Brigham, Garry Ard, Mark Peeples and Tom Lambert.
-Executive Director Greg Davis, who first volunteered with the organization in 1994, joined the staff in 1996 and continues today as President and acting Executive Director of the organization.
+Executive Director Greg Davis, who first volunteered with the organization in 1994, joined the staff in 1996 and continues today as President of the organization.
 From that small group of men, the vision of First Priority spread like wildfire.
-Six schools have now grown into over 200 in central Alabama alone, involving approximately 13,000 students every week during the school year.
+Six schools have now grown to nearly 200 in central Alabama alone, involving approximately 13,000 students every week during the school year.
 As more churches began implementing First Priority in their communities, the movement spread outside Alabama.
 As a result, Benny Proffitt left Birmingham to form First Priority of America, which has now touched all 50 states.

 Here’s what’s happening with First Priority across the United States: